Non-Abelian quasiholes in lattice Moore-Read states and parent Hamiltonians: Acknowledgments

 \section{Acknowledgments}

+We thank Blazej Jaworowski.
 The authors would like to thank Ignacio Cirac for discussions.
 JW thanks NSF DMR 1306897 and NSF DMR 1056536 for partial support.
 GS has been supported by the Spanish grants FIS2015-69167-C2-1-P, QUITEMAD+ S2013/ICE-2801 and SEV-2016-0597.
 AEBN has been supported by the Carlsberg Foundation and the Villum Foundation during early stages of this project.

 \allowdisplaybreaks